 What Is a Student Loan Promissory Note?

 A promissory note is your student loan contract.
 It details the terms and conditions of that loan, as well as any rights and responsibilities you have as a borrower.
-Both federal loans — loans backed by the U.S. government — and private loans require that you sign a promissory note.
+Both federal student loans — loans backed by the U.S. government — and private student loans require that you sign a promissory note.

-What Should I Look for on My Student Loan Promissory Note?
+What to Look for on a Student Loan Promissory Note

 Understanding the terms and conditions of a student loan promissory note is akin to understanding the terms of student loans.
 Here are some important items to consider on your loan, and note: